 How did the opportunity to work with the company come about?

-I was looking on Pedestrian Jobs one day and found this job listing and started looking into the company!
+I was looking at Pedestrian Jobs one day and found this job listing and started looking into the company!
 Applied right away and got a call the next day asking for me to come in for an interview.
 I guess they liked me because I got the job the day after and the rest is history!
-I started at Every Cloud February 2019, so it’s been officially 1 year here, and it’s been amazing!
+I started at Every Cloud in February 2019, so it’s been officially 1 year here, and it’s been amazing!

 Tell us a bit about Miss Fisher and the Crypt of Tears?

 The storyline goes, ‘After freeing a young Bedouin girl - Shirin Abbas - from her unjust imprisonment in Jerusalem, Miss Fisher begins to unravel a wartime mystery concerning a priceless jewel, ancient curses and the truth behind the suspicious disappearance of Shirin’s forgotten tribe.’

 What was it like to be a part of this project and bringing Miss Fisher back to our screens?

 Bringing Miss Fisher to the silver screen has been an absolute joy, the series has fans from all corners of the world who are so unbelievably excited to see her on the big screen and come along for her next adventure.
 My role when I first started was helping with the crowdfunding campaign that was set up, the film raised about $800,000 from the fans alone through the crowdfunding campaign!
 So, it’s been very hands on dealing with the fans who have been supporting the project right from the start to its release now – some even flying all the way from the US and Europe just to see the film in Melbourne.
 It’s a really proud moment, to have worked on it for so long and now to be able to tell your friends and family that they can go and see your name up on the big screen is really big!